gohlam/gohlam.github.io/README.txt

 Your stuff my be deleted either so don't place the only copy here.

 Trying to play with this in a branch dans-test-branch

+Trying to seperate the branches and see how diff works.